wycm/tiny-http2-client/README.md

 tiny-http2-client
 ====
 * A http2 client based on Java【Reinventing the wheel】
-* In order to learn the http2 protocol, I wrote this project and is still developing ...<br>
+* To learn the http2 protocol.
+The priority is Done> Correct> Performance.
+Currently in early development<br>
 * Reference https://http2.github.io/http2-spec/

 ## Example